Roasted Sweet Potato Hummus

 Step 3

-What to eat with this hummus
+What to serve with hummus

 Hummus can be enjoyed as a dip, spread, or even served in a salad bowl.
 Here are some of my favourite ways to enjoy this hummus:

-- With cut up veggies (carrot sticks, celery sticks…etc.)
+- With cut-up veggies (carrot sticks, celery sticks…etc.)

 - Pita chips

-- Any type of crackers
+- Any crackers

 - As a spread on toast, Rye crackers or in sandwiches